This post may contain affiliate links. Please see my disclosure policy for details.

 Although these gardens do get busy at sunset, everyone can get an unobstructed view of the Taj Mahal as it’s located over the Yamuna River.

 This makes it the perfect photo opportunity.
-So, make sure you have your camera at the ready!
+So, make sure you have your camera ready!

 Explore the Rose Garden